Bernard-Mokoana/Online-Education/README.md

 # 🎓 EduConnectSa Backend – MERN Stack Education Platform

-An advanced backend for a personalized online learning platform built with the MERN stack.
+A backend for a personalized online learning platform built with the MERN stack.
 This project powers user authentication, course enrollment, progress tracking, certificates, and insightful reporting using MongoDB aggregations.

 ---